Moe8383/radar_map_manager/README.md

 ## 🛠️ Supported Hardware

-RMM is compatible with any millimeter-wave radar integrated into Home Assistant (including 1D, 2D, and 3D radars), as long as they provide `DISTANCE` or `X/Y` coordinate data.
+RMM is compatible with any millimeter-wave radar integrated into Home Assistant (including 1D, 2D, and 3D radars), as long as they provide `DISTANCE` or `X/Y` coordinate data, such as 'HLK-LD2450' 'LD2460' 'LD6001' 'LD6002b' 'LD6004'

 * **Connection Methods**:
     * ESPHome